A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Task Settings

 \textbf{\textit{ORTE Task: Text $\rightarrow$ Relational Triplet}} \\ \citet{banko2007open} initially defines open information extraction as an unsupervised task that automatically extracts $(entity_1, relation, entity_2)$ triplets from a vast corpus of unstructured web text, where $entity_1$, $entity_2$ and $relation$ consist of selected words from input sentences.
-This task setting, irrespective of the learning method or the forms of input and output, represents the most idealized configuration.
+Although the term \textit{triplet} is more commonly used, the actual extraction tasks are not always limited to triplets and can involve more diverse n-ary relations, such as condition, temporal information, etc. This task setting, irrespective of the learning method or the forms of input and output, represents the most idealized configuration.

 \textbf{\textit{ORSE Task: Entities + Text $\rightarrow$ Relation Span}}\\ Different from the first setting, open relation span extraction finds relational spans according to previously extracted predicates and entities, aiming to partition complex tasks into easier ones to improve model performance.
 However, it should be clear that errors in entity extraction steps can accumulate in two-stage pipelines.
-See Open Relation Extraction (\textbf{\textit{ORSE}}) in Fig.\ref{fig:taskSettingAll} for an example.
+See Open Relation Extraction ({\orse}) in Fig.\ref{fig:taskSettingAll} for an example.

-\textbf{\textit{ORC Task: Entities + Text$\rightarrow$ Clustering without Explicit Relation Span or Label}}\\ Open relation clustering (\textbf{\textit{ORC}}), also widely known as open relation extraction, clusters relation instances $(h,t,s)$, where $h$ and $t$ denote head entity and tail entity respectively, and $s$ denotes the sentence corresponding to two entities.
-Different from the \textbf{\textit{ORTE}}, \textbf{\textit{ORC}} does not extract entities from text but uses the whole text to represent the relation between two entities.
+\textbf{\textit{ORC Task: Entities + Text$\rightarrow$ Clustering without Explicit Relation Span or Label}}\\ Open relation clustering ({\orc}), also known as open relation extraction, clusters relation instances $(h,t,s)$, where $h$ and $t$ denote head entity and tail entity respectively, and $s$ denotes the sentence corresponding to two entities.
+Different from the {\orte}, {\orc} does not extract relation from text but uses text between two entities to represent the relation.
 Clustering similar relations is a step forward in labeling specific relations to each relation instance.
 These task settings outlined above are distinctly characterized by era-specific traits and methodologies, further discussed in Section \ref{sec:methodologies}.

+Summarized in Table \ref{tab:evaluation}, ORTE efficiently identifies all relations in one step, reducing error and ensuring consistency, but struggles with complex implementation, overlapping relations, and large data requirements.
+ORSE simplifies individual models, handling nested relations by focusing on specific subtasks, but is prone to error propagation and is computationally costly.
+ORC clusters diverse relation expressions to aid generalization, but faces scalability challenges due to intensive similarity computations and potential loss of specificity.